theilr/gimp-frastructure/README.md

 same basic processes almost all the time.
 This routine encapsulates those initial processing stages into a single tool.
 These steps are:

-* Cheap HDR -- bright up the darker areas and lighten the darker areas.
+* Cheap HDR -- brighten up the darker areas and lighten the darker areas.
 * Unsharp mask -- despite the name, the effect is to sharpen up the image a bit.
     You don't want to over-do it, but I find (depending on the image) I can get away with a fair bit of sharpening if I change the blending mode of the sharpened